rust-lang/rfcs/text/0000-destructuring-assignment.md

 };
 ```

+We also allow arbitrary parenthesisation, as with patterns, although unnecessary parentheses will
+trigger the `unused_parens` lint.

 Note that `#[non_exhaustive]` must be taken into account properly: enums marked `#[non_exhaustive]`
 may not have their variants destructured, and structs marked `#[non_exhaustive]` may only be
 destructured using `..`.